Sunlitt/SunKit/README.md

 To compute Sunrise, Sunset, Golden Hour and so on we only need a CLLocation and the time zone of that location. **CoreLocation framework is required for SunKit to work**.

+## Credit
+For attribution, we prefer that you use an unmodified vector of our logomark, along with our name, both at legible sizes, and that they link back to our website [Sunlitt.app](https://sunlitt.app).

 ## Usage
 SunKit only needs a location and the relative time zone to compute every information you need about the Sun.